beersjim/newWorldOrder/README.md

 4.

 question,
 When do I do a pull request?
+I have not figured it out yet.